Archanciel/Pygame_2d_Cartesian_coordinates_system/README.md

 The target platforms are both Windows and Android tablets or smartphones.

 ## Current development state
-xR and yR means x and y range respectively.
+xR and yR mean x and y range respectively.
 The values are displayed as coord system titles.

 <p align="center">
   <img src="images/09062020.jpg" width="650" title="Current development state">